 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
-Black widow spiders (Latrodectus mactans and Latrodectus hesperus) are found throughout the United States, Mexico, and southern Canada.
+Black widow spiders are found throughout North America.
 A female black widow is much more likely to deliver more venom than a male spider.
-Female black widows are long-legged, shiny, coal-black spiders with an orange, red, or yellow shape on their underside that usually looks like an hourglass but may be another shape.
-Female black widows are usually about 1.5 in.
-(3.8 cm) long, but they may be smaller.
-Black widow spiders are frequently found in low-lying webs in garages, in barbecue grills, around swimming pools, and in wood piles.
-Most bites occur in rural and suburban areas and occur between the months of April and October.
-These spiders tend to bite defensively when their webs are disturbed.
+Female black widows are long-legged, shiny, coal-black spiders with an orange, red, or yellow hourglass-shaped marking on the belly.
+Female black widows are usually about 0.5 in.
+(1.3 cm) long, but they may be smaller.
+Black widow spiders live in webs in garages or sheds, in barbecue grills, around swimming pools, and in wood or brush piles.
+Most bites occur in warmer months.
+These spiders tend to bite when their webs are disturbed.
 Bites to babies, children, and older adults may be more serious.
-In most cases of a black widow spider bite, symptoms consist only of: In some cases, severe symptoms appear within 30 to 60 minutes.
+Symptoms for most black widow spider bites include: In some people, more severe symptoms appear within 30 to 60 minutes.
 These include: Follow these steps if you believe you have been bitten by a black widow spider.
-Call your doctor, hospital, or poison control center.
-Too much excitement or movement will increase the flow of venom into the blood.
-It may cause more harm than benefit.
+Your doctor may recommend a tetanus vaccine as part of your treatment.
 A black widow spider bite is diagnosed through a physical examination and questions about the bite.
 You should be prepared to describe the spider, where and when the bite took place, and what you were doing at the time.
-Your doctor will ask what your main symptoms are, when they began, and how they have developed, progressed, or changed since the bite.
-Medicine to counteract black widow spider venom (antivenom) is available in the United States, Mexico, and Canada.
-It is usually used if you have trouble breathing, have high blood pressure, or are pregnant.
+(If you are able to safely capture and transport the spider, bring it with you to show your doctor.)
+Your doctor will ask what your main symptoms are, when they began, and how they have changed since the bite.
+Treatment includes: Medicine for black widow spider venom (antivenom) is available but is rarely needed.
+It is usually used if a person has trouble breathing, has high blood pressure, or is pregnant.
 Children and older adults with some medical conditions may also be given the medicine if their symptoms are serious.
-Treatment also includes: Current as of: July 31, 2024 Author: Ignite Healthwise, LLC Staff Current as of: July 31, 2024 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
+Current as of: October 1, 2025 Author: Ignite Healthwise, LLC Staff Current as of: October 1, 2025 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use and Privacy Policy.
 Learn how we develop our content.
-To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024 Ignite Healthwise, LLC.
-Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Ignite Healthwise, LLC.Topic Contents
+To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024-2026 Ignite Healthwise, LLC.Topic Contents

 Black Widow Spider Bite